Goncalves2525/real-estate-management-system/docs/sprintA/us002/02.analysis/Readme.md

-# US 006 - To create a Task
+# US 002 - To publish a Sale

 ## 2. Analysis